 That’s a good thing when it comes to preventing further injuries!
 However, you may have difficulty identifying the dog and its owner.

 If this situation happens, you should still get medical attention and report the dog bite to the authorities.
-Give them the best description you can of the dog, and let them know which direction it was headed the last time you saw it.
+Give them a thorough description you can of the dog, and let them know which direction it was headed the last time you saw it.

 Animal Control will look for the dog, and if they find it, they will attempt to identify the owner based on tags or a chip under the dog’s skin.